rajneeeshkumar/openweatherapi_task/README.md

 Weather App

 ::Getting Started::
-To build a single HTML page application displaying the 5 day weather forecast for a location of your choice.
+To build a single HTML page application displaying the five day weather forecast for a location of your choice.

 ::Prerequisites::
 Proper connection to the Internet is required